Kirito-E2D/Federated-learning-based-prediction/README.md

 # federated-learning-based-prediction
-use federated learning to predict building energy consumption these codes are processed on Google Colaboratory
+use federated learning to predict building energy consumption these codes should be processed on Google Colaboratory or Jupyter